Lebesgue integral: Introduction

 The integral of a positive real function f between boundaries a and b can be interpreted as the area under the graph of f, between a and b.
 This notion of area fits some functions, mainly piecewise continuous functions, including elementary functions, for example polynomials.
-However, the graphs of other functions, for example the Dirichlet function, don't fit well with the notion of area.
-Graphs like that of the latter, raise the question: for which class of functions does "area under the curve" make sense?
+However, the graphs of other functions, for example the Dirichlet function, do not fit well with the notion of area.
+Graphs like that of the latter raise the question, "For which class of functions does 'area under the curve' make sense?".
 The answer to this question has great theoretical importance.

 As part of a general movement toward rigor in mathematics in the nineteenth century, mathematicians attempted to put integral calculus on a firm foundation.
 The Riemann integral—proposed by Bernhard Riemann (1826–1866)—is a broadly successful attempt to provide such a foundation.
 Riemann's definition starts with the construction of a sequence of easily calculated areas that converge to the integral of a given function.
 This definition is successful in the sense that it gives the expected answer for many already-solved problems, and gives useful results for many other problems.

 However, Riemann integration does not interact well with taking limits of sequences of functions, making such limiting processes difficult to analyze.
 This is important, for instance, in the study of Fourier series, Fourier transforms, and other topics.
 The Lebesgue integral describes better how and when it is possible to take limits under the integral sign (via the monotone convergence theorem and dominated convergence theorem).

 While the Riemann integral considers the area under a curve as made out of vertical rectangles, the Lebesgue definition considers horizontal slabs that are not necessarily just rectangles, and so it is more flexible.
 For this reason, the Lebesgue definition makes it possible to calculate integrals for a broader class of functions.
 For example, the Dirichlet function, which is 1 where its argument is rational and 0 otherwise, has a Lebesgue integral, but does not have a Riemann integral.
 Furthermore, the Lebesgue integral of this function is zero, which agrees with the intuition that when picking a real number uniformly at random from the unit interval, the probability of picking a rational number should be zero.

 Lebesgue summarized his approach to integration in a letter to Paul Montel:

 I have to pay a certain sum, which I have collected in my pocket.
 I take the bills and coins out of my pocket and give them to the creditor in the order I find them until I have reached the total sum.
 This is the Riemann integral.
 But I can proceed differently.
 After I have taken all the money out of my pocket I order the bills and coins according to identical values and then I pay the several heaps one after the other to the creditor.
 This is my integral.